-Anne McCrady says her life has offered all the evidence she needs to believe in the mission of a Better World.
-She was born in Birmingham, Alabama, amid racial violence in the 1950s, raised in segregated rural East Texas in the 1960s, was an early feminist educated as a scientist, married on Earth Day in the 1970s, is the wife of a family physician who believes in universal healthcare, is the mother of a doctor, a wildlife biologist and an engineer, has always been a devoted LGBT ally, and continues to confront bigotry, oppression and close-mindedness wherever she finds it.
-As an adult, Anne has put into practice her lifelong belief that each moment we live is exquisitely powerful and that every life is an InSpirational story waiting to be told.
-Even more important, Anne insists every encounter is a chance to InSpire others to live more fully the human experience.
-With the intention of using her energies to create positive change, Anne founded InSpiritry to Put Words to Work for a Better World.
+Anne McCrady's life has offered her all the evidence she needed to devote herself to the mission of a Better World.
+She was born in Birmingham, Alabama, amid racial violence in the 1950s.
+She was raised in segregated, rural East Texas in the 1960s and was a high school student during integration when the district school buses were bombed and police manned the hallways.
+She was an early feminist educated in science and has, she says, continued to "think like a scientist."
+She married on Earth Day in the 1970s and is the wife of a family physician who believes in universal healthcare, as well as the mother of a pediatrician daughter and two sons, a wildlife biologist and an engineer.
+She has, since childhood, been a devoted friend of those with differences and an LGBTQ ally, and continues to confront bigotry, oppression and close-mindedness wherever she finds it.
+As an adult, Anne has put into daily practice her lifelong belief that each moment we live is poetically powerful and that every life is an InSpirational story.
+Even more important, Anne insists that each of our personal encounters is a chance to InSpire others to improve the human condition.
+Using her energies to create positive change, in 2003, Anne founded her company, InSpiritry, whose mission is to Put Words to Work for a Better World.

-In her personal life, Anne has devoted countless hours to schools, children, struggling families, progressive policies and community projects.
-As a result, she has been honored as a Rotary International Paul Harris Fellow and as the Rusk County Chamber of Commerce Young Woman of the Year.
+In her adult life, Anne has devoted countless hours to education, children, struggling families, progressive policies, social justice and community-building projects.
+As a result, she has been honored as a Rotary International Paul Harris Fellow and, at age 40, was named her community's Outstanding Young Woman of the Year

-Most recently, InSpiritry program fees are being used to support OpenWords Workshops, inspirational InSpiritry workshops that invite at-risk and marginalized individuals and groups to share their experiences through creative writing, storytelling and spoken word.
+Future InSpiritry plans include continuation of her various projects along with exploring the idea of OpenWords Workshops, inspirational InSpiritry workshops to invite at-risk and marginalized individuals and groups to share their experiences through creative writing, poetry, storytelling and spoken word.
 Anne also hosts open community writing sessions and workshops.

 Henderson Independent School District - Board of Trustees, Bond Promotion Committee, Strategic Planning Committee, Parent Teacher Organizations, Strategic Planning Committee, Substitute Teacher, GT Committee

-United Methodist Church - Christian Education Teacher, Youth Coordinator, Mission Trip Leader, Strategic Planning Committee Member, Capitol Campaign Design Chair, Event Planning, Cofounder - Contemporary Worship Service; Worship Design, Camp Counselor
+United Methodist Church - Christian Education Teacher, Youth Coordinator, Mission Trip Leader, Strategic Planning Committee Member, Capitol Campaign Design Chair, Event Planning, Cofounder - Contemporary Worship Service; Worship Design, Camp Counselor; Speaker

 Rusk County Texas Scholar Program - Program Co-Founder, Presenter